 Today, some people say that advertisers are not willing to pay.
 Others say that readers are not willing to pay.
 Still others say that government or foundations are not willing to pay.
 Although sources of funding are more fragmented, the riddle of who pays will eventually be solved as relationships in the value chain get sorted out.
 Different parties will be willing to pay something, or else “we’re going to start getting what we pay for, and we may find out just how little that is,” as Surowiecki wrote in his New Yorker article, “News You Can Lose.”
 This risk could easily extend beyond magazines and newspapers.
 The Razorfish Digital Outlook Report 09 claimed that unless television advertising evolves, it “may be at risk of losing premium content altogether.”

 For many years now, there has been an oversupply of production capacity.
-Not only can everyone freely publish on their own, but media organizations and individuals alike can also reach the same global audiencewhich causes redundancy.
+Not only can everyone freely publish on their own, but media organizations and individuals alike can also reach the same global audiences which causes redundancy.
 “Now here’s what a lot of people seem to forget,” Nicholas Carr pointed out: “Excess production capacity goes away, particularly when that capacity consists not of capital but of people.
 Supply and demand, eventually and often painfully, come back into some sort of balance.”

 As supply and demand balance out, it is still uncertain how relationships in the value chain will parse out.
 Will players try to cover many roles?
 Or will they build strength in one or two roles where they have comparative advantage?